 Radon can become trapped and accumulate in your home and other buildings unless systems are installed to prevent it.
-The BC Building Code now requires “radon rough-ins”—basic systems that can be upgraded once homes are occupied to ensure radon levels remain under Canada’s Radon Guideline in certain areas according to Table C-3 of the building code.
+The BC Building Code now requires “extended radon rough-ins”—basic systems that can be upgraded once homes are occupied to ensure radon levels remain under Canada’s Radon Guideline in certain areas according to Table C-3 of the building code.

 BC Lung Association and Simon Fraser University are conducting a study to learn about how the Code provisions are playing out in practice.
 As part of this project, they are inspecting radon systems in homes.